RedheadShaggy/miniweath/README.md

 ### Features
 + Uses only standart c library
-+ Supports Json output format, may be useful for logging with crontab
++ Supports Json output format, may be useful for logging with crontab, as i do

 ---
 ##### Compiling